Torben2000/adventofcode-java/README.md

 - Simple CSV parsing (to String/int/long)
 - Direction enums to help with navigating using square or hex fields
 - Painting of 2D ASCII images with a few different input possibilities
+- "OCR" for these images that supports 6 and 10 pixel high fonts (see [details](src/main/resources/ocr/README.md))
 - Math util functions for least common multiple and greatest common divisor
 - Math util functions for chinese remainder theorem
 - Graph support